dojo/framework/docs/en/middleware/supplemental.md

 -   Fetching a value from a local cache
 -   Obtaining the value from an external location on a cache miss
--   Pausing further rendering of consuming widgets while waiting for the external value to come back
+-   Pausing further rendering of consuming widgets while waiting for the external value to return
 -   Resuming rendering and invalidating consuming widgets so they can be re-rendered once the external value is made available through the local cache

 > src/middleware/ValueCachingMiddleware.ts